-Disclosures of financial interests will initially be reviewed by the Research Integrity & Compliance Officer (RICO) within 14 days of submission.
+Disclosures of financial interests will initially be reviewed by the Research Integrity & Compliance Officer (RICO).
 SFIs related to research activities will be referred to and reviewed by the COIMC for a FCOI determination.
 If a FCOI exists, the COIMC will take action to eliminate, reduce, or manage the conflict, as appropriate.